blackfireio/player/docs/cli.rst

      ./vendor/bin/blackfire-player scenario.yml --concurrency=5

-Use the ``--output`` option to save extracted values as a JSON file:
+Use the ``--json`` option to output the variable values as JSON:

 .. code-block:: bash

-    ./vendor/bin/blackfire-player scenario.yml --output=values.json
+    ./vendor/bin/blackfire-player scenario.yml --json

 Use the ``--variables`` option to override variable values: